top of page

 The Soldier's Song

-My first novel was published by Pan Macmillan in January 2010.
-The Soldier's Song was later shortlisted for the Irish Literary Awards in the Best Newcomer category.
+The Soldier's Song is shortlisted for the Irish Literary Awards in the Best Newcomer category.

 bottom of page